THE DANGERS OF ANALOGIES

 Dividing these two equations, we find that

-since θ1 is the angle of incidence, and θ2 is the angle of refraction, EQ.
-11-16 gives the quantitative relation between the two.Anyone in the physics class who has been in a marching band will find this argument rather unconvincing.
+since θ1 is the angle of incidence, and θ2 is the angle of refraction, Eq.
+11-16 gives the quantitative relation between the two.Anyone who has been in a marching band will find this argument rather unconvincing.
 Only a poorly trained marching band will refract on crossing the interface between astroturf and blacktop.
 Bands are trained to maintain a constant stride whatever the terrain.
 Does this analogy give any correct insight about the underlying mechanism of light refraction?
 If the marching band crossed a curved interface, would the ranks focus to a point, or diverge in many directions?
 Does the analogy work for reflection?
 (Imagine a marching band undergoing total internal reflection at the stadium wall!)
 If only one marching file were present, would refraction occur?
 Probably not.
 The reason a well-trained marching group maintains straight ranks is because they are taught to "guide right".
 If a very narrow beam of light falls on an interface, it still refracts.
 There's nothing analogous to "guiding right" on the rest of the wave front in the case of light.